-Frequently Asked QuestionsPeople have lots of questions about green burial and conservation burial and we love to support conversations about it.
+Frequently Asked QuestionsPeople have lots of questions about green burial and we love to support conversations around it.
 Yes, it is legal in North Carolina.

 Below are some answers to the questions most frequently asked.
 Please email us if you don't see the answer to your question.
 Q. What is green burial?